 Growing GMO crops leads to environmental benefits such as reduced pesticide use, less water waste, and lower carbon emissions.

-Drought-tolerant varieties of GMO corn have been shown to reduce transpiration (evaporation of water off plants) by up to 17.5%, meaning less water waste.
+Drought-tolerant varieties of GMO corn have been shown to reduce transpiration (evaporation of water off of plants) by up to 17.5%, resulting in less water waste.

 Genetically modified (GM) crops have not been proven safe for human consumption through human clinical trials.